Clem Woltman

-Clement J. Woltman (December 4, 1914 – January 16, 1988) was an American football tackle who played for the Philadelphia Eagles of the National Football League (NFL) for three seasons from 1938–1940.
+Clement J. Woltman (December 4, 1914 – January 16, 1988) was an American professional football tackle who played for the Philadelphia Eagles of the National Football League (NFL) for three seasons from 1938 to 1940.
 He played high school football for South Bend Central High School in Indiana.
 He played college football for Purdue where he was also a member of Sigma Pi fraternity.
-He was drafted by the Eagles in the eighth round of the 1938 NFL Draft.
+He was selected by the Eagles in the eighth round of the 1938 NFL draft.

 During World War II, Woltman volunteered with the Red Cross.